 - 10.66.
 The Parish of Loxwood is located in the northeast of the District.
 The B2133 runs through the village between the A281 the north and the A272 to the south.
 The Wey and Arun canal runs east/west through the southern part of Loxwood Parish.
 There are bus services serving the village and providing connections to larger towns such as Billingshurst, however, services are limited.
 The Local Plan defines Loxwood as a service village with local facilities and services.
 Whilst it is recognised that this part of the plan area would not normally be identified for higher levels of growth, the council has had to look at what could be achieved in this area, due to the transport constraints posed by the A27 in the south of the plan area.
 The village has been identified as a suitable location for a higher level of growth as it has suitable HELAA sites which could come forward through the Neighbourhood Plan process. - 10.67.
-The Local Plan sets the requirement for approximately 220 dwellings to come forward in the parish over the Plan period (minus extant permissions for 5 dwellings or more within the parish since 1 April 2021), together with improved community facilities including recreation and open space.
-As at 31 January 2025, 32 dwellings have been permitted, with 188 remaining to meet the policy requirement.
-Details of the extant permissions are set out in the trajectory in Appendix E. Loxwood Parish Council are preparing a neighbourhood plan for the parish which will identify potential development site(s) and the council will work closely with the parish council in the neighbourhood planning process. - 10.68.
+The Local Plan sets the requirement for approximately 220 dwellings to come forward in the parish over the Plan period, together with improved community facilities including recreation and open space.
+Loxwood Parish Council are preparing a neighbourhood plan for the parish which will identify potential development site(s) and the council will work closely with the parish council in the neighbourhood planning process. - 10.68.
 The parish is located within the key conservation area for the Mens SAC and all impacts to bats must be considered as the habitats are critical for sustaining populations of bats with the SAC. - 10.69.
 The Infrastructure Delivery Plan identifies the likely infrastructure requirements needed for the development/s. - 10.70.
 There are a number of specific issues that need to be taken into account in planning development for the area.
-These should be considered and included in the overall masterplanning that will be required for the area, these include: - Potential landscape sensitivities, including taking into account the rural character of the area, and creating opportunities for new views; - Maximising the potential for sustainable travel links with nearby towns such as Billingshurst and Horsham; - Respecting and retain existing trees, hedgerows and ancient woodland, providing sufficient space between them and new development, particularly those that support or are in close proximity to suitable commuting and foraging habitats; - Creating new areas of open space and green infrastructure through planting; - Phasing of development to ensure water neutrality and wastewater infrastructure improvements; - Development should not increase flood risk elsewhere, taking into account risks from all sources of flooding in accordance with Policy NE15;
+These should be considered and included in the overall masterplanning that will be required for the area, these include: - Potential landscape sensitivities, including taking into account the rural character of the area, and creating opportunities for new views; - Maximising the potential for sustainable travel links with nearby towns such as Billingshurst and Horsham; - Respecting and retain existing trees, hedgerows and ancient woodland, providing sufficient space between them and new development, particularly those that support or are in close proximity to suitable commuting and foraging habitats; - Creating new areas of open space and green infrastructure through planting; - Phasing of development to ensure water neutrality and wastewater infrastructure improvements.